Adding agricultural lime to the soil reduces its acidity, allowing nutrients to be taken up by the alkaline-loving plants growing in the soil.

 However, there are many other uses for lime in the garden.
-Below you’ll learn about what lime does for the soil and how to use it in the garden.
+Below, you’ll learn about what garden lime does for the soil and how to use it in the garden.

 Benefits of Garden Lime

-Below are some advantages of adding lime to the soil.
+Below are some benefits of adding Ag lime to the soil.

 1. Helps Improve Soil Activity

-Soil-forming factors that result from using garden lime include increased earthworm activities and a plethora of microorganisms working to improve the soil.
+Some benefits of using garden lime in the soil include increased earthworm activity and microorganisms working to improve the soil.

 3. Improves Soil Texture

-This will also help bind sandy soil and loosen clay soil, allowing it to drain more easily and better aeration.
+It can also help bind sandy soil and loosen clay soil, allowing it to drain more easily and receive better aeration.

 4. Controls Garden Pests

-It also makes it difficult for certain insects to crawl through it.
-However, you should exercise caution as ag lime might also affect beneficial insects.
+Its texture may also make it difficult for certain insects to crawl through it.
+However, exercise caution, as aglime might also affect beneficial insects.

-Other lime-loving plants include onions, lavender, spinach, garlic, and apple.
+Plants that benefit from ag lime include peas, cabbage, beetroot, squash, beans, asparagus, and lettuce.
+Other lime-loving plants include onions, lavender, spinach, garlic, and apples.

 Plants That Don’t Need Lime